Ready to continue?

 - All volunteers must be at least 18 years of age.

 - Most of the volunteering activities require an ongoing commitment.
-If you can’t commit to regular hours, you can still support us by making a donation or hosting a fundraising event to raise much-needed funds for Guide Dogs.
+If you can’t commit to regular hours, you can still support us by becoming a puppy sponsor, making a donation or hosting a fundraising event to raise much-needed funds for Guide Dogs.

 - If you have particular skills or experience that you feel would be an asset to our work, please send an email to firstname.lastname@example.org